sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

 -  **Corr.
 Resp.
 Move Track** This determines whether correct responses move the adaptive track down, or up.
-Choose down if you want the adaptive difference to *decrease* as a consequence of correct responses.
-Choose up if you want the adaptive difference to *increase* as a consequence of correct responses.
-For example, in a singal detection task in which the signal level is varied you should choose down (signal level decreases as a consequence of correct responses).
-On the other hand, in a signal detection task in which the noise level is varied you should choose up (noise level increases as a consequence of correct responses).
+Choose down if you want the adaptive parameter to *decrease* as a consequence of correct responses.
+Choose up if you want the adaptive parameter to *increase* as a consequence of correct responses.
+For example, in a signal detection task in which the signal level is varied you should choose ``Down`` (signal level decreases as a consequence of correct responses).
+On the other hand, in a signal detection task in which the noise level is varied you should choose ``Up`` (noise level increases as a consequence of correct responses).

 -  **Percent Correct Tracked** Set the percentage correct point on the